 November 22, 2005: Two-and-a-half years after opening its virtual doors, the iTunes Music Store enters the list of top 10 U.S. music retailers.

-While Apple still lags behind established retail giants like Wal-Mart, Best Buy, and Circuit City, as well as fellow tech company Amazon, it nonetheless represents big news for Apple — and digital music sales as a whole.
+While iTunes sales numbers can’t yet match the selling power of established retail giants like Walmart, Best Buy and Circuit City (or fellow tech company Amazon), this milestone nonetheless represents big news for Apple — and digital music sales as a whole.

 Apple in the ascendance

 The figures came from data analysis firm The NPD Group.
-It reported that, in the third quarter of 2005, Apple had cracked the United States’ top music retailers.
-While no exact figures were given, it confirmed that Apple’s iTunes model was very much in the ascendancy.
+It reported that, in the third quarter of 2005, Apple cracked the list of top U.S. music retailers.
+While no exact figures were given, the report confirmed that Apple’s iTunes model was very much in the ascendancy.

-The list went like this, with the comparative position for 2004 in parenthesis:
+The list went like this, with the comparative position for 2004 in parentheses:

 2. Best Buy (2)